github/ccql/README.md

 _ccql_ is an abbreviation for _Concurrent Client for MySQL_ or something.
 We had a few iterations with the name but had to replace one and we were all like _yeah_ and _whoa_ and fun times.
-Eventually we came by this name which upset @tomkrouper being "too much on the left-side of the keyboard when typing" and that settled the matter.
+Eventually we came by this name which upset [tomkrouper](https://github.com/tomkrouper) being "too much on the left-side of the keyboard when typing" and that settled the matter.
 Tom uses `alias a='ccql'`.

 ## Notes